ctrlplusb/react-async-component/README.md

 #### Arguments

-  - `config` : _Object_
-    The configuration object for the async Component.
+  - `config` (_Object_) : The configuration object for the async Component.
 It has the following properties available:
-    - `resolve` : _Function => Promise<Component>_
-      A function that should return a `Promise` that will resolve the Component you wish to be async.
+    - `resolve` (_Function => Promise<Component>_) :A function that should return a `Promise` that will resolve the Component you wish to be async.
-    - `defer` : _Boolean_ (Optional, default: false)
-      Only useful for server side rendering applications.
+    - `defer` (_Boolean_, Optional, default: false) : Only useful for server side rendering applications.
 If this is set to true then the async component will only be resolved on the client/browser, not the server.
 I _highly_ recommend that you consider using this value as much as you can.
 Try to relieve the load on your server and use server side rendering to provide an application shell for your users.
 They will still get a perceived performance benefit.
-    - `Loading` : _Component_ (Optional, default: null)
-      A Component to be displayed whilst your async Component is being resolved.
+    - `Loading` (_Component_, Optional, default: null) : A Component to be displayed whilst your async Component is being resolved.
 It will be provided the same props that will be provided to your resovled async Component.
-    - `es6Aware` : _Boolean_ (Optional, default: true)
-      If you are using ES2015 modules with default exports (i.e `export default MyComponent`) then you may need your Component resolver to do syntax such as `require('./MyComp').default`.
+    - `es6Aware` (_Boolean_, Optional, default: true) : If you are using ES2015 modules with default exports (i.e `export default MyComponent`) then you may need your Component resolver to do syntax such as `require('./MyComp').default`.
 Forgetting the `.default` can cause havoc with hard to debug error messages.
 To cover your back we will automatically try to resolve a `.default` on the result that is resolved by your Component.
 If the `.default` exists it will be used, else we will use the original result.

 #### Returns